Black History Month Lesson Plan: 14 Ideas for 2026

 How to Integrate Black History into Your ELA Curriculum

 English Language Arts provides a natural home for exploring Black history.
 The stories, speeches, and poems of Black writers are powerful tools for building empathy and critical thinking skills.
-This integration is vital, as many state curriculums still lack specific mandates for teaching comprehensive Black history.

 Using Literature as a Window

 Select novels, short stories, and picture books by Black authors.
 For younger grades, this could be Amazing Grace by Mary Hoffman.
 For middle and high school, works by authors like James Baldwin, Zora Neale Hurston, or Angie Thomas can spark profound conversations.
-To support emerging readers, pair selections with reading comprehension passages (grade 3).

 Analyzing Rhetoric and Primary Sources

-Analyze the powerful rhetoric in Dr. Martin Luther King Jr.’s “I Have a Dream” speech or the incisive arguments in Ida B. Wells’s anti lynching journalism.
+Analyze the powerful rhetoric in Dr. Martin Luther King Jr.'s “I Have a Dream” speech or the incisive arguments in Ida B. Wells’s anti lynching journalism.
 Examining these primary sources helps students understand historical context and the power of language.
-You can use an AI worksheet generator to create guided reading questions or vocabulary lists to support this analysis.

 Exploring Poetry and Spoken Word

 The poetry of Langston Hughes, Maya Angelou, and Amanda Gorman offers a rich field for literary analysis.
 Explore themes of identity, resistance, and hope.
-A great Black History Month lesson plan activity involves having students write their own poetry inspired by these works; to scaffold drafting for upper elementary, try these creative writing prompts for grade 5.
+A great Black History Month lesson plan activity involves having students write their own poetry inspired by these works.
+To scaffold drafting for upper elementary, try these creative writing prompts for grade 5.

 Top 14 Black History Month Lesson Plan Ideas